How to Keep Training While Recovering From Injury

 Train What You Can, Fix What You Can

 Injuries have a way of making people feel like training has to stop altogether.
 Pain shows up, a diagnosis is given, and suddenly the mindset becomes “I’ll come back when I’m better.”
 The problem is that this all‑or‑nothing approach often leads to lost strength, reduced confidence, and a longer road back than necessary.
+In physiotherapy, continuing to train while recovering from injury is often encouraged when done with appropriate modifications, progressive rehabilitation, and professional guidance.

 This philosophy recognises that injury doesn’t mean inactivity.
 With the right guidance, you can continue to train safely, maintain your fitness, and actively support your recovery.